 - Transform variables using transformations like BoxCox and YeoJohnson to make continuous features to normal distribution.

 - Use Laplace Correction for handling zero values in X variables and to predict the class of test data set for zero frequency issues.

 - Check for correlated features and remove the highly correlated ones because they are voted twice in the model and might lead to over inflation.

 - Combine different features to make a new product that makes some intuitive sense.

 - Provide more realistic prior probabilities to the algorithm based on knowledge from business.
 Use ensemble methods like bagging and boosting to reduce the variance.

 Let us see what we have learned so far —

-We have covered most of the topics related to algorithms in our series of machine learning blogs, click here.
-If you are inspired by the opportunities provided by machine learning, enrol in our Data Science and Machine Learning Courses for more lucrative career options in this landscape.
+We have covered most of the topics related to algorithms in our series of machine learning blogs.
+If you are inspired by the opportunities provided by machine learning, Enroll in knowledgehut data science with python for more lucrative career options in this landscape.